lgfrbcsgo/wot-battle-results-server/README.md

     }
     ```

--   Allows running multiple commands after each other without any interruptions.
-    Individual commands are allowed to fail.
-    While the commands are being executed it is guaranteed that no other commands are executed and that no battle results are received.
-    ```json
-    [
-      {
-        "messageType": "REPLAY",
-        "payload": {
-          "after": 1587657932.152
-        }
-      },
-      {
-        "messageType": "SUBSCRIBE",
-        "payload": {
-        }
-      }
-    ]
-    ```

 ### Messages
 -   Sent when replaying a battle result or when a new battle result must be pushed to the client.